jbenavidez/Django-Pandas-metrics/README.md

-# Fortune 1000 Megazine Metrics
+# Fortune 1000 Megazine Metrics Application
 This application  was created using Django and Pandas library, .
 UNDER CONSTRUCTIONS